 The company is doing well, with sales and net profits growing by 39% and 70% respectively for the year ended 31 March 2022.
 The global semiconductor shortage is reflective of increasing demand and should help underscore future growth.

 Base is a Shopify-style business.
 HENGEE is a cloud security business that offers single sign-on login management.
-Giftee is an eGifts business serving the C2C and B2C markets.
+Giftee is an eGifts business serving the consumer-to-consumer (C2C) and business-to-consumer (B2C) markets.
 Mercari is a C2C online marketplace, a bit like Etsy.
 Nicholas says that all four were businesses where competitive threats emerged faster than he had expected.

 Nicholas describes the recent sell-off as brutal.
 He notes that JFJ has underperformed before – the nature of the portfolio, with its relatively-high active share, is such that it won’t track the benchmark index – but this has been extreme.

 The pullback in performance relative to the benchmark has been more pronounced than the underperformance against the peer group.
 Other competing trusts also had a growth bias.

 The net effect is that JFJ has given back its strong outperformance over 2020.
 The longer-term picture is better.
 Over five years, JFJ remains ahead of its benchmark and above-average within its peer group.
 Over 10 years to end June 2022, JFJ has returned 170%, which compares to 122% for the MSCI Japan Index.

 The managers have kindly supplied us with some performance attribution data which covers the four-month period to end April 2022.
 As sentiment turned, few stocks made a positive contribution to returns.